noahehall/theBookOfNoah/0current/aws/0dbs.md

 - storage types
   - provisioned IOPS: when you have high throughput needs
   - general purpose: for everything else
+  - storage autoscaling: offload management of increasing db storage capcity to AWS (enable this and move on with your life) but be aware of costs

 ### gotchas